eRoots-Analytics/LFE_dynamics/README.md

 **Notes**

 * We’ll share your exact seat at the start of the session.
-* If the browser page looks idle/blank, refresh the page and re-enter the password.
+* If the browser page looks idle/blank, refresh the page.
+If you need to restart, ask the speakers to reset your room.
 * All you need is a modern browser; no local Python install required.